ckiee/cookieblob/README.md

 a utilitarian discord bot for server admins

-## selfhosting
+## Self hosting

-the project is licensed under version 3 of the GPL howver there are a few exceptions:
+The project is licensed under version 3 of the GPL however there are a few exceptions:

--   no using the cookieblob name in your bot
+-   No using the cookieblob name in your bot.
--   no monetization of cookieblob
+-   No monetization of cookieblob.
--   no hosting a public version of cookieblob
+-   No hosting a public version of cookieblob.
--   no providing others with support with self hosting cookieblob instances
+-   No providing others with support with self hosting cookieblob instances.

 ## contributions